GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
 >
-> ~ *George Boole*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts